13 Logistic Regression

 We can see that for a given balance, students are actually less likely to default than non-students.
 This is because students have higher balance on average.

-To summarise, what we’ve learned in this example, thus far.
-ROC curves visualize the trade-off between sensitivity (true positive rate) and specificity (1 - false positive rate) across different classification thresholds.
+To summarize what we’ve learned in this example thus far: ROC curves visualize the trade-off between sensitivity (true positive rate) and specificity (1 - false positive rate) across different classification thresholds.
 Curves closer to the top-left corner indicate better model performance, while the diagonal line represents random classification (AUC = 0.5).
 Curves above the diagonal are better than random, below are worse.
 ROC curves help choose optimal classification thresholds based on business requirements rather than default 0.5 cutoff.

 Confounding occurs when the effect of one variable on the outcome is mixed with the effect of another variable.
 In the Default dataset, student status and balance are confounded.
 Students have higher average balances due to student loans and lower income.
 Without controlling for balance, students appear more likely to default.
 After adjusting for balance, students are actually less likely to default.
 The solution is to include confounding variables in the model to isolate individual effects.
 Always consider variable relationships when interpreting coefficients.